YaAlB/Pacman-Challenge/README.md

 Using React to implement Pacman and using Jest for testing.

-Currently pacman uses [ R ] key for moving and [ Q, E ] for rotating 90 degrees.
+Currently pacman uses [ R ] key for moving and [ Q: Left, E: Right ] for rotating 90 degrees.

-The origin (1,1) is the NORTH EAST most corner.
+The origin (0,0) is the SOUTH WEST most corner.

 ## Tasks